BotsheloXolileBanda/zero_day/README.md

-## Setting Up A Virtual Machine On Your Personal COmputer
+## Setting Up A Virtual Machine On Your Personal Computer
 # Vagrant As A Perfect Virtual Machine Tool

 * Using the virtual machine in conjunction with git